Direct Observation of Procedural Skills (DOPS)

 A reflective tool completed by Residents ahead of each progress review meeting with their Primary Preceptor.

-Patient Centred Skills Form (PCSF)
+Patient Centred Skills Form (PCSF) - Calgary Program Only

 Completed at the end of the of a patient centred care lab (PCCL) following review of a video consultation of a patient by the Resident.
 Please visit the PCCL page for more information.